HL7/case-reporting/source/pages/_includes/rr-eicr-receipt-time-extension-intro.md

 active: StructureDefinition-rr-eicr-receipt-time-extension-intro
 ---

-Date and time of eICR receipt
+This Extension profile represents the date and time of eICR receipt